aivis-vigo/rock-paper-scissors-ruby/README.md

 # rock-paper-scissors-ruby
 ---

-A simple implementation of the popular game "Rock, Paper, Scissors, Lizard, Spock" in PHP.
+A simple implementation of the popular game "Rock, Paper, Scissors, Lizard, Spock" in Ruby.

 ## How to Play